datajoint/datajoint-python/docs-parts/existing/1-Loading-Classes_lang1.rst

 Creating a virtual module
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Now ``spawn_missing_classes`` creates the new classes in the local namespace.
-However, it is often more convenient to import a schema with its python module,
+However, it is often more convenient to import a schema with its Python module,
-equivalent to the python command
+equivalent to the Python command

 .. code-block:: python